4d/docs/docs/FormObjects/listbox_overview.md

 For each List box column footer, you can set standard text properties: in this case, these properties take priority over those of the column or of the list box.
 You can also access specific properties for footers.
 In particular, you can insert a [custom or automatic calculation](properties_Object.md#variable-calculation).

 At runtime, events that occur in a footer are generated in the [list box column object method](#object-methods).

+When the `OBJECT SET VISIBLE` command is used with a footer, it is applied to all footers, regardless of the individual element set by the command.
+For example, `OBJECT SET VISIBLE(*;"footer3";False)` will hide all footers in the list box object to which *footer3* belongs and not simply this footer.

 ### Footer Specific Properties